ppy/osu-wiki/news/2019/2019-04-11-beatmap-spotlights-winter-2019.md

 ::Smokeman::{ user=2140676 } has always been a master of capturing the beauty in the songs he maps.
 His rendition of "Kyoumen no Nami \[Orchestra Ver.\] is no different.
 The map perfectly matches the very serene parts of the song with low density and low slider velocity.
 Then explodes with a quicker slider velocity and more difficult movements in the chorus which truly make the map shine.

-Don't forget to look at the wondrous storyboard made by ::LowAccuracySS::{ user=7306763 } & [Darky1](https://osu.ppy.sh/users/3372928)!
+Don't forget to look at the wondrous storyboard made by ::LowAccuracySS::{ user=7306763 } & ::Darky1::{ user=3372928 }!

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/osu/bohemian.jpg)](https://osu.ppy.sh/beatmapsets/912844)

-This collab between ::Icekalt::{ user=5410645 } and [Mao](https://osu.ppy.sh/users/2204515) on Queen's "Bohemian Rhapsody" is impressive in multiple ways.
+This collab between ::Icekalt::{ user=5410645 } and ::Mao::{ user=2204515 } on Queen's "Bohemian Rhapsody" is impressive in multiple ways.
 From the way it uses its movement to reflect certain sections which make them really stand out, to the timing by pimp which was also impressive in multiple ways.
 The large amount of contrast in intensity between the more intense sections and the slower sections also massively play to its advantage as it gives every speedup a massive impact when played.
 All in all a worthy map for a song with this legendary of a status.

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/osu/lemon.jpg)](https://osu.ppy.sh/beatmapsets/861466)